drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 **2. Scalability:**
-Dask supports single-machine deployments as well as extensive clusters comprising thousands of processing processors, thereby ensuring seamless scalability.
-It utilizes the available resources in a distributed computing system or on an individual computer.
+Dask guarantees smooth scalability by supporting both single-machine deployments and large clusters with thousands of processing cores.
+In a distributed computing system or on a single computer, it makes use of the resources that are available.

 **3. Flexibility:**
-Dask offers an extensive selection of collections, including DataFrames, Arrays, Bags, and Datasets, from which you can choose the one that best fits your data and task requirements.
-In addition, a variety of operations are supported, including aggregation, filtering, and the application of machine learning techniques.
+Dask provides a wide variety of collections, such as DataFrames, Arrays, Bags, and Datasets, so you may pick the one that works best for your data and your tasks.
+Also supported are a number of processes, such as filtering, aggregation, and machine learning.

 **Drawbacks**:

 **1. Overhead:**
-Compared to single-threaded execution, Dask incurs additional computational costs, particularly when working with small datasets.
-In certain cases, the benefits of parallelization might not outweigh the additional expenses.
+When dealing with tiny datasets, Dask's computational costs are higher than those of single-threaded execution.
+The potential savings from parallelization may not be worth the extra cost in many scenarios.

 **2. Limited functionalities:**
-In contrast to Spark, Dask lacks the functionalities of specialized frameworks designed for large-scale data processing.
-For instance, the SQL engine and interface with the external environments of the system are both under development at the moment.
+Dask, in contrast to Spark, does not have the features of dedicated frameworks made for processing data at scale.
+As an example, we are now developing the SQL engine and the interaction with the system's external surroundings.

 **3. Constrained stateful operations:**